How to manage pregnancy and back pain?

 A supportive pillow, such as a U-shaped or C-shaped pregnancy pillow, can help you manage pregnancy and back pain by allowing you to maintain a comfortable sleeping position.
 You can also position your pillow under your belly and between your legs for added support.

-To manage pregnancy and back pain, reduce back pain and tension, try to alternate between sitting and standing positions.
-If you must remain seated, use a cushion to support your lower back and take regular walking breaks; if you must remain standing, use a footrest to reduce pressure on your lower back.
+To manage pregnancy and back pain, and reduce back pain and tension, try alternating between sitting and standing positions.
+If you must sit, use a cushion to support your lower back and take regular walking breaks.
+If you must stand, use a footrest to reduce pressure on your lower back.

 Practice back strengthening exercises

-Certain muscle strengthening exercises such as pilates or prenatal yoga can help you manage pregnancy and back pain by strengthening your muscles, improving your posture and reducing your pain.
+Certain muscle strengthening exercises such as Pilates or prenatal yoga can help you manage pregnancy and back pain by strengthening your muscles, improving your posture and reducing pain.

-Wearing comfortable shoes with good arch support can help maintain correct posture and reduce back pain.
+Wearing comfortable shoes with good arch support can help maintain proper posture and reduce back pain.
 Avoid high heels and opt for flat or low-heeled shoes.

 Do regular stretching